Michael95-m/simple_demo_dvc/README.md

 ### 4.1.
 Visualizing metrics

-It is vital to have reproducible pipelines so that we can easily manage experiments.
+It is vital to have *reproducible pipelines* so that we can easily *manage experiments*.
 We also need to evaluate  experiments by their resulting metrics such as accuracy.
 That's why metrics are a requirement for experiment management.

 When dvc is used, we can add structured metrics  as an output of our reproducible pipeline and can also visualize the metrics.